 Also, insurance contracts are made to cover sales per customer, while collateral is not required on the assets of customers.
-During the preparation date of the financial statements, provisions were made for doubtful debts and the Management considers that there is no other substantial credit risk that is not covered by insurance coverage or provisions
+During the preparation date of the financial statements, provisions were made for doubtful debts and the Management considers that there is no other substantial credit risk that is not covered by insurance coverage or provisions, unless maybe the big Greek supermarket chains.

-The Company has established and applies credit control procedures in order to minimize credit risk.
-Generally, sales are distributed to a large number of customers, resulting in an efficient dispersion of the commercial risk.
 Wholesale sales are made to customers with appropriate credit history.
 The credit control department defines credit limit per customer that is continuously monitored and reviewed.
 Also, where possible, the Company is ensured by collateral or other security.
 Thus, for example from the company domestic customers-distributors, the Company receives personal guarantees amounting the double of two months turnover, hence steadily applying its credit policy.
 For commercial credits of foreign customers, the Company follows a credit insurance covering that returns any customer losses due to insolvency of up to 80% of their total debts.
 Limits per customer are established by the insurance company.
 Therefore, if there is any credit risk, the risk to the company from any doubtful receivables is limited to 20% of the coverage of the insurance company.